 In the square, Nepalis and visitors indulge in singing, dancing, and sprinkling varieties of powders and waters.

-Bisket Jatra is a weeklong annual festival in Dhapasi, Thimi, Bhaktapur, Tokha, and other places of Nepal.
-It lasts for nine days long, celebrated on 14th April whose center of attraction is pulling chariots that are being built.
+Bisket Jatra is a weeklong annual festival in Dhapasi, Thimi, Bhaktapur, Tokha, and other places in Nepal.
+It lasts for nine days long, celebrated on 14th April, whose center of attraction is pulling chariots that are being built.

 The two chariots in Jatra represent two deities: goddess Bhadrakali and another being enraged god Bhairav.
 However, the time changes as a per difference in astronomical positions and lunar calendar.
 People also call Bisket Jatra the “Festival after the death of the serpent”.
 The locals offer food and prayers, hoping to get rid of troubles and misfortunes in life ahead.
 In Thimi, people also pierce their tongue for religious significance, also making it a “tongue piercing festival”.